mikkelsvartveit/thesis/masterproject/text/content/02-background.md

 ### Binary executables

 All computer software boils down to a series of bytes readable by the CPU.
 The bytes are organized in _instructions_.
 An instruction always includes an _opcode_ (Operation Code), which tells the CPU what operation should be executed.
 Depending on the opcode, the instruction often contains one or more _operands_, which provides the CPU with the data that should be operated on.
-The operands can be immediate values (values specified directly in the instruction), registers (a small, very fast memory located physically on the CPU), or memory addresses.
-Figure \ref{fig:arm-instruction} illustrates the instruction format of ARM, which uses 32-bit instructions.
+The operands can be immediate values (values specified directly in the instruction), registers (a small, very fast memory located physically on the CPU), or memory addresses. \autoref{fig:arm-instruction} illustrates the instruction format of ARM, which uses 32-bit instructions.

 ![Instruction format and examples from the ARM instruction set. \label{fig:arm-instruction}](images/arm-instruction.svg)